arduino/node-red-contrib-arduino-iot-cloud/readme.md

 ## Installation
 + Install node-red-contrib-arduino-cloud:
 `npm install -g https://github.com/bcmi-labs/node-red-contrib-arduino-cloud.git`
-## Nodes
-### Property In
-This node reads data every second from a configured Arduino Cloud Property
-### Property Out
-This node writes a value to a configured Arduino Cloud Property.
-### Property Hist
-This node injects in the flow a set of historical values from an Arduino Cloud Property.
-### Property Poll
-This node reads the value of an Arduino Cloud Property at configured intervals of time.

 ## Configuration
 1) Obtain from an Arduino Cloud account the Client ID and Client Secret
 2) Select Arduino nodes from the pallete and drag to a flow